All modes of study (Taught/Blended/Distance)

-In this second part of the module you will be given the opportunity to build upon the learning achieved in part 1 by responding to the professional action plan they have developed.
-You will be encouraged to explore the range of career options within the field of early childhood education through the development of personal and professional networks.
-Specifically, all students will take part in a guided learning process in which they interview someone working in a role within the field of early childhood.
-You will need to develop appropriate questions to elicit a career trajectory that they will then critically analyse and reflect upon.
+You will have the opportunity to build upon the learning achieved in part 1 by responding to the professional action plan you have developed.
+By developing personal and professional networks, you will explore a range of career options within the field of early childhood education.
+You will take part in a guided learning process in which you interview someone working in a role within the field of early childhood and have the opportunity to reflect on their experience.

 Early Childhood Education: Negotiated Project

-This independent unit of study aims to offer the programme member the opportunity to develop an individual early years project, which is tailored to their individual research or practice needs, in negotiation with a supervising tutor.
+This module will allow you to develop an early years project which is tailored to your own individual research or practice needs.
+The focus and design will be developed in negotiation with a supervising tutor.